ashleyh859/ashleyh859/README.md

 - Database: Microsoft SQL
 - Visualization: Tableau, Excel

+## Hobbies & Interests
+- **Music**: I'm a multi-instrumentalist and love playing the guzheng and violin since young!
+- **Photography & Editing**: I like to take photos and bring out people's beauty through photo and video editing!
+- **Dance**: I'm new to dancing, but I find joy in exploring different dance styles and expressing myself through movement.

 ## 📧 Let's Connect

 Let me know if you have any questions or concerns!
 I'll be happy to chat.
 You can reach me at ashleyhuang.ny@gmail.com and find me on LinkedIn here. 🤝